wfblockchain/corda/experimental/wfc-cert-tool/README.md

 For generating complete tree of certicates packed in jks files for A' and A+, based on a config.
 This is for non-PROD use only.
 A sample config is in resources\cert_defs.conf.
 To run it in IntelliJ IDEA, try the run configuration cert.
+(In run configuration, set
+Use classpath of module as corda-project.experimental.wfc-cert-tool.main Main class as com.wfc.cert.CertGenKt)

 For creating CSRs for the nodes and/or networkmap and/or networkparameters in .p10 as well as the keys in JKS for both testing and PROD, based on a config.
 A sample config is in resources\csr_defs.conf.
 The conf can have 0 or more nodes, 0 or 1 networkmap, 0 or 1 networkparameters.